NETWAYS/foreman-training/provisioning/03_pxe.md

 * If a student did not pause the system, he has to add the NIC as Boot media and change the boot order, shutdown the machine and start it up again later
 * CentOS will require 1.5 GB at least
+* If the environment is not avialable, assign it to "Default Organization" and "Default Location".

 ~~~ENDSECTION~~~